 If you bring a large bus to a project, we require it be available each day for the purpose of transporting crews.
 Contract bus drivers may stay off site at the expense of the church.
 If they are staying on site they must be registered as a participant and pay the standard registration fee.

 Do you have a list of important deadlines I need to know?

 Please reference the Financial FAQ section for a list of important financial deadlines.

 If the World Changers location I wanted to attend is already booked to capacity, how can I get on a waiting list?

-Please contact us at (850) 347-4601, M-F 10:00-4:00 CT.
+Please contact us at (850) 347-4601, M-F 10:00-4:00 CT or at firstname.lastname@example.org.
 We will be happy to place your group on our waiting list.
 As spots open or if no spots will be available at that specific location, we will contact you.
 While we will do our best to get you into the event you want, we recommend you consider a registering for a second location in case room doesn't open up for your first choice.

 What is the cost of a project?